danjperron/BitBangingDS18B20/README.md

    (I need to check if it works on others Pi and on 32 bits)
  - Python module, configDS18B20Pi5.c and DS18B20Pi5V2.c to be done later

+    to compile

+        gcc -o DS18B20Pi5Scan  DS18B20Pi5Scan.c -l gpiod

 <b> OLD 32bits method</b><br>
+N.B.  this works on 32bit OS.
+Not on Pi5.

 Method to access the DS18B20 sensor using Rapsberry Pi GPIO

  - configDS18B20.c &nbsp;&nbsp;Application to set bit resolution  of the DS18B20.